dockstore/dockstore-ui2/src/assets/docs/getting-started-with-dockstore.md

 The left side menu is a list of all image repositories associated with the user, grouped lexicographically by namespace.
 Each tool is named after the docker location of the associated Docker image, in this example, `quay.io/cancercollaboratory/dockstore-tool-bedgraph-bigwig`.
 Detailed information and links for each tool are located on the 'Info' tab.
 The 'Labels' tab allows editing of keywords to be associated with a tool for efficient searching and grouping.
 Settings such as the path to the Dockerfile and CWL Descriptor can be modified on a per-tag basis in the 'Versions' tab.
 The Dockerfile, CWL/WDL Descriptor and test parameter files may be viewed in the 'Files' tab, by the Version tag (corresponding to a Git tag/branch).

+We also look for `/test.cwl.json` and `/test.wdl.json` in the git repositories on quick registration.
+These are the default test parameter file locations.
+Whenever a new version is added, we will check for these default files.
+You can also change these after quick registration.
+They will be applied to all versions that have not been edited, as well as any new versions that may appear.

 A tool is not visible on the public 'Tools' listing unless it is published.
 To publish a tool, press the yellow 'Publish' button in the top-right corner.

 For the tutorial, generally, you should hit the "Refresh All Tools" button to make sure Dockstore has examined your latest repositories on Quay.
 Do this especially if you created a new repository like we did here.